michizler/data-science-projects/README.md

 ## About This Portfolio

-This repository brings together six end-to-end data science projects spanning different industries, techniques, and business problems.
+This repository brings together seven end-to-end data science projects spanning different industries, techniques, and business problems.
 Each project follows a consistent approach: start with a real business question, explore and prepare the data rigorously, build and validate models against statistical standards, and translate the results into actionable recommendations with quantified impact.

 The work covers the full analytics spectrum — from interactive dashboards and hypothesis testing through regression modelling, time series forecasting, machine learning classification deployed via REST APIs and containerised microservices, and modern LLM workflows with schema-validated outputs.